College Now is the place to get a head start on your college experience. Earn college

 Step One - Apply

-- If you have not previously taken College Now courses while in high school, you will need to apply for general admission.
-Select the term you plan to be taking courses (i.e., summer/fall term for first semester or spring term for second semester).
+- If you have not previously taken Dual Enrollment courses while in high school, you will need to apply for general admission.
+Select the term you plan to take courses (i.e., summer/fall term for the first semester or spring term for the second semester).

 - You only need to apply once, so if you have already applied or taken College Now courses, skip this section and move to step two.